whufirst/ISA-PINNs/README.md

 Boundary conditions can be eliminated from the loss function, and the model can still be trained to achieve similarly high prediction accuracies in both equation simulations.

-This project builds on the research by Levi McClenny et al. [https://github.com/levimcclenny/SA-PINNs], enhancing training efficiency.
+This project builds on the research by Levi McClenny et al. [https://github.com/levimcclenny/SA-PINNs], enhancing training efficiency and video memory consumption.

 The current benchmark addresses the (2+1)-dimensional breaking soliton equation, with the full framework and additional examples planned for future updates.